 Online and traditional schools have heard the call and have created degree programs that specialize in information security.

 As the field grows, so does the competition.
-One way to stand out from other cyber security experts graduating from associate's and bachelor's degree programs is to earn a master's degree.
-You'll be prepared to not only specialize and become an expert, but to lead teams of professionals.
-Or, if academia is your calling, you can teach others to thwart cyber crime.
+One way to stand out from other cyber security experts graduating from cyber associate's and bachelor's degree programs in cyber security is to go the extra mile and earn a master's degree.
+You'll be prepared to not only specialize and become an expert but to lead teams of professionals.
+Or, if academia is your calling, you can teach others to thwart cybercrime.

 Put the increase in money that earning a master's degree usually includes aside for now.
-Once you've earned a master’s degree you'll enjoy the prestige and flexibility the degree offers.
+There are simply too many cybercriminals prowling around all over the world who seek to do harm to the United States and its digital assets to ignore.
+Once you've earned the degree you'll enjoy the prestige and flexibility that comes with the accomplishment.

-Here are some of the perks of a master's degree:
+Here are some of the perks of a cyber security master's program:

 - You'll have the opportunity to change careers.
-A master’s degree provides an advanced education in a specific topic in a relatively short period of time.
+A graduate degree in cyber security provides advanced education in a specific topic in a relatively short period of time.
 In the fast-changing and evolving world of technology, this is a big plus.

 - You may find you'll have more job opportunities.
 Not only more, but different sorts of opportunities, in a field that you're genuinely interested in.
 In some cases, you may actually need a master's degree to qualify, says the U.S. Bureau of Labor Statistics.

-- You’ll gain respect.
+- You may gain industry respect.
 Saying you have a master's sounds better than saying you have a bachelor's, right?

 - Now we can talk about money.
-The BLS estimates you'll earn between 18 and 26 percent more a year on average with a master's degree.
+The BLS estimates you'll earn between 18% and 26% more a year on average with a master's degree.
 To look at actual numbers, an information security analyst with a bachelor's degree earned a median annual wage of $85,000 while an information security analyst with a master's degree earned $100,000 annually.

 Some of the activities and areas of technology you might consider (or are already working in) include the following:

-Some programs focus solely on how to conduct an audit.
+- IT Auditing: Some programs focus solely on how to conduct a cyber security audit.
 This is a great choice for someone with a background in accounting.

 To be even more specific, here are some of the most common master's degrees available in the arena of cyber and network security: